DavidS12321/Java-Mini-Twitter/README.md

   - **Singleton**: Ensures that classes such as the main application window are instantiated only once.
   - **Observer**: Manages notifications and updates across the user interface when data changes.
   - **Visitor**: Allows for the execution of operations across a set of objects at runtime, facilitating easy extension and maintenance.

+## What I learned

+.
+I was able to enhance my Java skills by implementing multiple design patterns and create a clone of a complex social media platform.